-The 100-mile trip used to take three or four hours, but the road was so rutted now that we inched along.
+The 100-mile trip used to take three or four hours, but the road was so rutted now that we inched along at 10 mph.

 It was dark when three ragtag soldiers appeared and ordered us to stop.
-I heard them patting their AK- 47s, and I smelled the "cinq-cent" - corn whiskey travelers use as bribes.
+I heard them patting their AK-47s, and I smelled the cinq-cent--the corn whiskey travelers often use as bribes.